 And by using email automation to promote your business, your customers can make purchases using their phone or laptop.

 It also facilitates upselling, boosts referrals and options to re-engage customers who haven’t purchased in a while.

 How to Choose the Right Email Automation Tool for Your Business

-Since email automation can significantly boost sales, it is important to choose the right automation tool.
+Since email automation can significantly boost sales, it is important to choose the right automation tool or software.

 There are certain considerations to be kept in mind while doing so:

 Firstly, your email platform must be optimized for eCommerce.
 This is in turn important for sending emails to customers based on their segmentation type.